Parenting Plans in Australia

 - What other communication the children and the parents have – for example via telephone, Skype, Facetime or other means.

-Depending on what other issues are important for families, a parenting plan can also set out other arrangements for holidays, or special days, such as birthdays, Christmas, Easter, Lunar New Year, Orthodox Easter, Mother’s and Father’s Day, and other important religious or family celebrations.
+Depending on what other issues are important for families, it can also set out other arrangements for holidays, or special days, such as birthdays, Christmas, Easter, Lunar New Year, Orthodox Easter, Mother’s and Father’s Day, and other important religious or family celebrations.

-Some parenting plans will also include details about how the parents communicate with each other, or communicate with other important people or organisations, such as schools, medical practitioners, sporting teams and extended family.
+Some plans will also include details about how the parents communicate with each other or communicate with other important people or organisations, such as schools, medical practitioners, sporting teams and extended family.

-A parenting plan should include all of the details about parenting that are important to the family who are making the parenting plan.
+A parenting plan should include all of the details about parenting that are important to the family.

 How do I make a Parenting Plan?